 Currently, Thailand is open to international tourists.
 Whilst things are not opening up quite as quickly as some may have hoped, gradually, more options are appearing.

 To enter the country as a normal tourist, you must be able to provide a negative COVID-19 test no earlier than 72 hours prior to departure and complete a 14-day self-isolation in a quarantine hotel in Bangkok.

-Alternatively, if you’re fully vaccinated, you can enter the country on one of Thailand’s sandbox schemes, the Phuket Sandbox or Samui Plus.
+Alternatively, if you’re fully vaccinated, you can enter the country on one of Thailand’s sandbox schemes, the Phuket Sandbox or Samui Plus (which is what we’re discussing here).
 This will mean that you skip the Bangkok quarantine.

 In June, it was announced that Thailand would fully reopen in 120 days.
 This timeline began with the introduction of the Phuket Sandbox, with future plans to eventually reopen other tourist hotspots such as Hua Hin (in the Hua Hin Recharge Scheme) and Chiang Mai (Chiang Mai Charming) in the north of the country.
 Owing to a surge of infections, this plan has been pushed back to allow the authorities to get cases under control.

 Although lockdowns and other strict pandemic protocols have been introduced across the country, Thailand’s Phuket Sandbox and the Samui Plus scheme are still welcoming international tourists and have served as a model for how other Southeast Asian nations may start to invite back international visitors to their shores.